Last updated on June 10, 2026

 What Are the Infinity Stones?

-The Soul Stone (Marvel's Spider-Man) - art by Volkan Baga
+The Soul Stone - Illustration by Volkan Baga

 The Soul Stone | Illustration by Volkan Baga

 Infinity Stones are legendary artifacts in Magic that represent the Infinity Gems/Infinity Stones from Marvel comics and the Marvel Cinematic Universe.
-The first Magic Infinity Stone is The Soul Stone, revealed in anticipation of Marvel’s Spider-Man.
+The first Infinity Stone released in Magic is The Soul Stone.

 How Many Infinity Stones Are There?

 In Marvel Comics, there are six Infinity Stones: the Mind Stone, Power Stone, Reality Stone, Soul Stone, Space Stone, and Time Stone.
-As of mid-August 2025, only The Soul Stone has been revealed ahead of Marvel’s Spider-Man.
+In Magic, only The Mind Stone and The Soul Stone have been revealed

 What Does Harnessing Mean?

 You harness The Soul Stone as part of an activated ability.
-Once you harness it, you can use its infinity ability (∞), which is a triggered ability that reanimates a creature at the beginning of your upkeep.
+Once you harness it, you can use its infinity ability (∞), which is a triggered ability.

 It’s unclear at this time whether all infinity stones are harnessed through an activated ability, and whether infinity abilities are all triggered abilities.